top of page

 • 3 min read

 Getting a VA disability claim denied is frustrating—especially when you know the condition is real and connected to service.
+Many veterans are told:

 • “You need a nexus letter”